 School design: I am the Senior author of Safe School Design, (ERIC Clearinghouse, University of Oregon 2000) the first book to exclusively focus on schools and Crime Prevention Through Environmental Design (CPTED).
 I also served as the primary consulting editor for the National Institute of Buildings/National Clearinghouse for Educational Facilities (NIBS/NCEF) comprehensive school safety checklist.
 I often join Safe Havens International as an adjunct analyst, inspecting schools in some of the largest districts in the U.S. I look for design nuances that deliver heightened security without compromising the school’s primary purpose: as a center of teaching and learning.
 In fact, I consider the CPTED acronym archaic, and too narrow in scope.
 My preferred philosophy is SHAPED – Safe, Healthy and Positive Environmental Design for Schools.
 (Explained in greater detail below.)

 Confrontation management: These customized seminars were developed over a thirty-year police department crime prevention career.
 The emphasis is on preventing and de-escalating conflict before it reaches the crisis stage, as well as in addressing conflict once it reaches the breaking point.
-I provide short confrontation management seminars for government, private non-profits, businesses and community groups.
 Trainings address such topics as physical space, organization and personal safety measures, communication protocols & devices, briefings, avoiding isolation, awareness of safe havens, scripted, positive responses, on and off campus, staying safe during home visits, and evidence gathering/documentation.

-Writing/Editing: I hold a Master’s degree in Journalism and have a lifetime of experience writing children’s stories, songs and poems, academic textbooks, international refugee research papers and school safety reports.
+Writing/Editing: I hold a Master’s degree in Journalism and have written dozens of articles, stories, international refugee research papers and school safety reports.
 In 2019 I wrote a comprehensive draft crisis planning guide for schools serving students with access or functional needs (AFN) or other disabilities.

 (For more details, please click on the resume tab above.
 For a lot of my thoughts on schools, click on the blog tab above. )